alkhe/kcsrv/README.md

 1.  **Set up the VM.**
     It will automatically be provisioned by the Ansible playbook, assuming you have both Vagrant and Ansible installed properly.

         vagrant up
         vagrant ssh

+    If you are using VirtualBox on Linux encounter problems, try enabling the following kernel modules (modprobe):

+        vboxdrv
+        vboxnetadp
+        vboxnetflt

+    If you get a message saying that Intel VT-x or AMD-V is required, you can either turn off long mode or enable the virtualization service through the BIOS.

+        vboxmanage list vms
+        vboxmanage modifyvm <name/uuid> --longmode off

+    If you make any changes to the Vagrant configuration, reload the environment.

+        vagrant reload

 1.  **Set up the environment.**
     The directory with the Vagrantfile is always mounted at `/vagrant`.

         cd /vagrant
         virtualenv .
         pip install -r requirements.txt

 1.  **Create the database.**
     Repeat this to upgrade it later.

         ./manage.py db upgrade
         ./manage.py setup

 1.  **Create an account for yourself.**
     Be sure to give yourself the `admin` and `staff` roles!

         ./manage.py user create

 1.  **Run the development server.**
     It will run on Port 5000, which `nginx` will proxy to Port 80.
 With the Vagrantfile's network adapter setup, this means it'll be accessible by opening <a href="http://192.168.33.10" target="_blank">192.168.33.10</a> in a browser.
 (This will only be accessible from your local machine.)

         ./kcsrv.py